Script Editor

 FSL — FMRIB Software Library

-Ubuntu / WSL terminal
+Ubuntu (WSL) terminal

-# Download FSL installer
+# Download the FSL installer

 wget https://fsl.fmrib.ox.ac.uk/fsldownloads/fslinstaller.py

-# Add to shell config
+# Add FSL to your shell environment

 echo 'export FSLDIR=/usr/local/fsl' >> ~/.bashrc